Skip to content

 The Unboxing Experience

-Packaging and presentation are where brand promise meets reality.
-From box design to tissue color to the handwritten note — every touchpoint reinforces (or undermines) your brand positioning.
-We cover packaging tiers for different price points and how to create a memorable unboxing without excessive cost.
+Packaging is where brand promise meets reality.
+Box design, tissue color, the handwritten note.
+Every touchpoint reinforces or undermines your positioning.
+Packaging tiers for different price points and how to create a memorable unboxing without excessive cost.

 06